andreock/Bruce_Wiki/WiFi.md

 * For examples of portals you can check https://github.com/pr3y/Bruce/tree/main/sd_files

 ## Scan Hosts
-Does a ping sweep on current network based on the mask (equivalent to nmap -sn flag), after that it will list every host online, then you can select some host to have a TCP port scan on selected ports (20, 21, 22, 23, 25, 80, 137, 139, 443, 3389, 8080, 8443, 9090), as seen in "ports" variable on scan_hosts.cpp
+Does a arp scan on current network based on the mask (equivalent to arp -a), after that it will list every host online, then you can select some host to have a TCP port scan on selected ports (20, 21, 22, 23, 25, 80, 137, 139, 443, 3389, 8080, 8443, 9090), as seen in "ports" variable on scan_hosts.cpp

 ## Wireguard Tunneling
 To be able to connect to a wireguard tunnel with your cardputer easily, you need to have your .conf file and place on the SD card root directory called "wg.conf"